-Come and learn Hansa’s style of teaching before committing to the full PranaYoga Cikitsa training that requires a total of 500 hours training with 300 hours in advanced yoga training.
+Come and learn PranaYoga’s style of teaching before committing to the full PranaYoga Cikitsa Training which requires a total of 500 hours training with 300 hours of advanced yoga training.

 Course Overview: The course objective is to create a deeper foundation of basic yoga information.
 It includes a survey of advanced yoga topics, which may help you to choose further advanced trainings.
 We will review the cosmology of yoga and the tools to help us remember our truth, and an overview of the basics of asana, pranayama, meditation, drsti, mudra, mantra and bandha.
 We will delve into the effect of yoga tools in relationship to yogic anatomy and ayurveda.
 A general, brief overview of many classical yoga texts rounds out the course.